Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/SystemGlossaries.md

 ## :star: [High Availability](https://avinetworks.com/glossary/high-availability/)
 - High Availability (HA) describes systems that are dependable enough to operate continuously without failing.
 - They are well-tested and sometimes equipped with redundant components.
-- `99.99% uptime` means that website is down only for `52 mins` in the complete year.
+- `99.99% uptime means that website is down only for 52 mins in the complete year`.
 This means it is `highly available`.
 - In AWS, high availability is achieved through multiple deployments of the app in [different availability zones](../2_AWSComponents/AWS-Global-Architecture-Region-AZ.md).
 - [Design Scalable System With RDMS on AWS](../3_HLDDesignProblems/DesignScalableSystemWithRDMS)